-How Does Someone Become a Skilled Electrician?
+How Can I Become a Skilled Electrician or Low Voltage Technician?

-Those interested in pursuing the electrician career path must complete an electrician trainee program, or have entered and completed a formal apprenticeship program.
-In addition, they are then required to take the CA State electrician certification exam as required by law.
+Those interested in pursuing one of these career paths must take education or training courses like an electrician trainee program, or have entered and completed a formal apprenticeship program.
+In addition, program graduates are required to take a CA state certification exam as required by law.

-How Long Does it Take?
+How Long Are the Programs?

-Depending on the education path a person takes, as an electrician trainee or apprentice, and the type of electrician work they want to specialize in--a WECA student can graduate in 3-5 years.
+Depending on the education path, either electrician trainee or apprentice, and the type of electrician work they want to specialize in.

+A WECA student can graduate in 3-5 years.

-How Much Does it Cost?
+How Much Will it Cost?

 WECA's electrician education programs are affordable.
 For example, tuition for WECA's apprenticeship programs are paid by the apprentice's employer.
-WECA's electrician trainee tuition is approximately \$1,513 per year--comparable to a year's tuition and fees at a CA Community College.
+WECA's electrician trainee tuition is approximately \$1,513 per year-comparable to a year's tuition and fees at a CA Community College.
 Compare that to \$5,472-13,456 for in-state university tuition or \$30,131 annual tuition at a private college.